raulnq/Jal.RestClient/README.md

     var container = new WindsorContainer();

-Install the Jal.HttpClient library
+Install the Jal.HttpClient library.
+The Jal.HttpClient.Installer is needed (you can use as well the LightInjecy version).

     container.Install(new HttpClientInstaller());

-Install the Jal.RestClient library
+Install the Jal.RestClient library.
+The Jal.RestClient.Installer is needed  (you can use as well the LightInjecy version).

     container.Install(new RestClientInstaller());